preet23398/Learning-DSA-in-C-/README.md

-This repo aims at solving problems to cover all important DSA topics.
+This repo aims at solving problems to cover a few DSA topics.

 session 1 - Sorting